goshevs/mariadbSpiderHPC/README.md

 ## Utility functions/modules

-TODO: These are scripts that enable the users to create distributed tables directly from `SparkR` and `pyspark`.
+TODO: These scripts will enable users to create distributed tables directly from `SparkR` and `pyspark`.